mertakcin/Selenium-NotFollowedBack-Users-in-Instagram/README.md

   * Selenium (pip install selenium)
   * Python

-In addition, you need to add the directory of geckodriver.exe(comes from extraction of zip file) to PATH variable.
+In addition, you need to add the directory of geckodriver.exe(comes from the extraction of zip file) to PATH variable.
 Otherwise, It won't work.

 + loginInfo.py = You need to enter your username and password like;